Fix: Windows 10 Takes Forever to Shutdown

 1. Look at the right side of the page and select the entry labeled as “WaitToKillServiceTimeoutValue”.
 Double click it.
 The value in front of you will be the time in milliseconds which Windows waits before proceeding with the shutdown.
 If it is set to 5000, Windows will wait 5 seconds.
 If it is set to 20000, Windows will wait for 20 seconds.

 2. We recommend that you don’t lower this value to less than 5000 as this is the optimum time required for the applications to close down without any crashes.
-However, if the value is changed, you can set it back to 5000 by double clicking the entry and set the value as 5000.
+However, if the value is changed, you can set it back to 5000 by double-clicking the entry and setting the value to 5000.

 If your computer still doesn’t fix the problem, check for errors in your operating system and ensure it is updated to the latest version.
 Most of the time, Antivirus programs also become a hurdle in the process.
 Try uninstalling them or disabling them temporarily.